How many years of an undergraduate program do I need in order to apply to the University Of Ottawa Faculty Of Law?

 Do you have minimum admissions requirements?

-Most successful candidates have at least an A- cumulative grade point average.
+Most successful candidates have at least an 80% or A- cumulative grade point average.

 How is my CGPA calculated?

 Your CGPA is calculated by combining the final grades obtained during every university undergraduate semester and dividing the total number of grade points by the total number of credits.
 Every year will count, as well any undergraduate level courses you may have taken as a special student.
 Grades obtained during graduate studies, college or Cégep will not be included in your CGPA.

 I went on an exchange during my undergraduate degree.
 Must I complete an evaluation of foreign credentials from World Education Services?

 You are not required to undertake credential evaluations by World Education Services, since you were simply on exchange.
 However, we will require a copy of your transcript from the exchange institution.